 Historic Germantown is where one of Philadelphia’s Revolutionary War Battles was fought, where the first-ever American protest against slavery was written and where one of the few remaining houses on the Underground Railroad still stands.

-Morris Arboretum of the University of Pennsylvania, about a mile from the shopping district, is a historic 92-acre public garden and educational institution that promotes an understanding of the relationship between plants, people and place through programs that integrate science, art and the humanities.
+Morris Arboretum of the University of Pennsylvania, about a mile from the shopping district, is a historic 92-acre horticulture display garden and educational institution.
+Founders John and Lydia Morris established one of the finest collections of Japanese plants and gardens in the early 20th century and today the public garden includes a spectacular collection of mature trees, picturesque spots such as a formal rose garden, historic water features, a swan pond, and the only remaining freestanding fernery in North America.
+Morris Arboretum is listed on the National Register of Historic Places and promotes an understanding of the relationship between plants, people and place through programs that integrate science, art and the humanities.

 Woodmere Art Museum, housed in a 19th-century stone mansion on six acres in Chestnut Hill, is dedicated to the art and artists of Philadelphia.